-\textbf{Inference Setting. } For all experiments, the few-shot inference settings follow previous works~\cite{gu2024anomalygpt, jeong2023winclip}.
+For all experiments, the few-shot inference settings follow previous works~\cite{gu2024anomalygpt, jeong2023winclip}.
 A 0-shot setting means only a query image is provided, while a 1-shot setting includes an additional normal image from the same category as the query image for reference.
-We test the method in all settings it supports.